mathmaid/obsidian-callout-organizer/.obsidian/plugins/callout-organizer/README.md

 ## Recommended CSS Snippets

+These CSS snippets can be added to the "Custom Callout CSS" setting and will apply to **all callouts** throughout Obsidian, including those in the editor and the plugin view.

 ### Enhanced Callout Styling
 Add these CSS snippets to the "Custom Callout CSS" setting for improved appearance: